Harvard Elementary School (Texas)

 Harvard Elementary School is a public primary school in the Houston Heights neighborhood of Houston, Texas, United States.
 Harvard, a part of the Houston Independent School District, serves grades Pre-Kindergarten through 5.

-Harvard Elementary School, in Houston Heights block 248, serves a section of that community.
+Harvard Elementary School, located in the Houston Heights block 248, serves a portion of the community.

-Harvard, as of 2013, is the oldest school in Houston that has been continually in operation.
+As of 2013, Harvard is the oldest continuously operating school in Houston.

 History

 Harvard opened as Harvard Street School on September 18, 1898, serving the South-End area of the Houston Heights.
 The school received a main brick structure when it was constructed in 1911; at that time it was renamed to its current name, without the word "Street".

-In 1921 the school became a part of the Houston Independent School District.
+In 1921, the school became a part of the Houston Independent School District.

 Harvard was previously reserved for white children but it desegregated by 1970.

-In 1980 the original brick structure was demolished and the school received a new addition.
+In 1980, the original brick structure was demolished and the school received a new addition.

-In 2004 the school's attendance boundary, along with that of Travis Elementary School of Woodland Heights, was modified due to a vehicular traffic increase on Studewood Street, affecting 20 children.
+In 2004, the school's attendance boundary, along with that of Travis Elementary School of Woodland Heights, was modified due to a vehicular traffic increase on Studewood Street, affecting 20 children.
 The adjustment was done so children would not have to cross the street.

-Prior to 2006 the Harvard building was under-utilized.
+Prior to 2006, the Harvard building was under-utilized.
 In 2006 a group of area parents asked Harvard principal Kevin Beringer to help them improve the school.
-By 2008 Harvard became in-demand and had parents requesting to have houses zoned to Harvard; because of its popularity it developed a waiting list for prospective students and area property values increased.
+By 2008, Harvard became in-demand and had parents requesting to have houses zoned to Harvard; because of its popularity it developed a waiting list for prospective students and area property values increased.

 The school was named a National Blue Ribbon School in 2008.

 Demographics

-In 2004 80% of the students were classified as low income, and 80% of the students were Hispanic or Latino.
+In 2004, 80% of the students were classified as low income, and 80% of the students were Hispanic or Latino.
 Kevin Beringer, the principal, established an International Baccalaureate program after several area parents made requests to see improvements at the school.

-By 2014 the percentage of low income students declined to 30%, and 40% of the students were non-Hispanic white.
+By 2014, the percentage of low income students declined to 30%, and 40% of the students were non-Hispanic white.

 By 2016, 45% of the students were non-Hispanic white, 41% were Hispanic or Latino, and 21% were low income.